vighneshiyer/vighneshiyer.com/content/misc/chiplet_research.md

     - It might also be possible to use cheaper process nodes for certain IPs
 4. **Smaller footprint** to minimize RE
     - 3D stacking can reduce the PCB area consumed by the main package
+    - Moving PCB components into the package to reduce PCB area / off-package communication

 ### Improving Integration